 7. Management Discussion and Analysis Business Overview

-Further the focus of your Company on improving its direct reach andpromotion strategy would be a major supporter of its recovery.
+Further the focus of your Company on improving its direct reach andpromotion strategy would be a major supporter of its recovery and improved market share.

 Zinc carbon batteries

 Dealers and consumers appreciate the quality and superiority of ourrechargeable batteries.
-Your Company registered a good growth of about 127% in terms of quantum.
+Your Company registered a good growth of about 137% in terms ofrevenues year on year.

 Industry Structure and Development

-Organized battery industry continues to witness slowdown of R20 and R14segment in absence of new applications / appliances consuming this segment of products.
+Organized battery industry continues to witness slowdown of R20 and R14segment in absence of new applications / appliances which consume these segment ofproducts.

-Your Company continued sales of Zinc Carbon batteries in the neighboring countryNepal.
 Your Company shall continue its efforts in this direction to enhanceexports.

 Marketing and Distribution

-Your Company has been continuously making efforts not only to strengthen itsdistribution network but simultaneously also concentrating on improving the productivityof each and every member of its sales team through training and educational programs.
+Your Company has been continuously making efforts not only tostrengthen its distribution network but also concentrating on improving the productivityof every member of its sales team through training and educational programs.